 Your Oval Diamond May Have a Bow-Tie Effect

-Because bow-tie effect isn’t taken into consideration when grading a diamond, it is not noted on a diamond certificate.
-The only way to gauge how severe a diamond’s bow-tie is is through visual inspection.
-Below is a picture from the visual inspection I performed before purchasing my fiance’s diamond.
-Her diamond has a small bow-tie in the middle, and I like this picture because the contrasting black background makes the bow-tie easy to see.
-This is the same diamond that’s pictured at the top of the blog post, where you can see that the bow-tie effect is fairly small and beautiful.
+Because bow-tie effect isn’t taken into consideration when grading a diamond, it isn’t noted on a diamond certificate.
+So, the only way to gauge how severe a diamond’s dark bow-tie is, is through visual inspection.
+For example, below is a picture from the visual inspection I performed before purchasing my fiancee’s diamond.
+As you can see, her diamond has a small bow-tie in the middle.
+I like this picture because the contrasting black background makes the bow-tie easy to see!
+And, as you can tell from its regular-lighting photo, once set, the bow-tie effect is fairly small and beautiful.